Tulane University: 20th century

 With the improvements to Tulane University in the late 19th century, Tulane had a firm foundation to build upon as the premier university of the Deep South and continued the legacy with growth in the 20th century.
-In 1901, the first cornerstone was laid for the F.W.
-Tilton Library, endowed by the New Orleans businessman and philanthropist Frederick William Tilton (1821–1890).
 During 1907, the school established a four-year professional curriculum in architecture through the College of Technology, growing eventually into the Tulane School of Architecture.
 One year later, Schools of Dentistry and Pharmacy were established, albeit temporarily.
 The School of Dentistry ended in 1928, and Pharmacy six years later.
 In 1914, Tulane established a College of Commerce, the first business school in the South.
 In 1925, Tulane established the independent Graduate School.
 Two years later, the university set up a School of Social Work, also the first in the southern United States.
 Tulane was instrumental in promoting the arts in New Orleans and the South in establishing the Newcomb School of Art with William Woodward as director, thus establishing the renowned Newcomb Pottery.
 The Middle American Research Institute was established in 1925 at Tulane "for the purpose of advanced research into the history (both Indian and colonial), archaeology, tropical botany (both economic and medical), the natural resources and products, of the countries facing New Orleans across the waters to the south; to gather, index and disseminate data thereupon; and to aid in the upbuilding of the best commercial and friendly relations between these Trans-Caribbean peoples and the United States."